dahunsi-dami/dahunsi-dami/README.md

 ## Hi there 👋

 I'm Damilare, a software engineer from Nigeria.
 I recently completed the ALX Africa Software Engineering program (powered by Holberton Inc.), where I built many projects.
 I enjoy programming and exploring how software intersects with other fields like finance, healthcare, and education.
-You can check me out on 𝕏 at x.com/thedahunsidavid or linkedin.com/in/ogundahunsi-damilare/.
+You can check me out at x.com/thedahunsidavid or linkedin.com/in/ogundahunsi-damilare/.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=dahunsi-dami)](https://github.com/anuraghazra/github-readme-stats)